-Wide-open space where you can lose yourself in the towering grasses and flowering plants.
-Watch coyotes, scare up deer, and marvel in the wonder of this prairie reconstruction.
+Wide-open space where you can lose yourself in the towering grasses of the summer prairie and in the enchanting flowers of the vernal woodland.
+Watch coyotes, scare up deer, and marvel in the wonder.

-- A large prairie that was reconstructed from scratch
+- Large prairie that was reconstructed from scratch

 - June: Spiderwort and foxglove beardtongue